-2.13.1 OpenStack Services
+2.14.1 OpenStack Services

-When a job is executed, binaries are first uploaded to a job tracker and then moved from the job tracker's local filesystem to HDFS.
+When a Hadoop job is executed, binaries are first uploaded to a cluster node and then moved from the node local filesystem to HDFS.
 Therefore, there must be an instance of HDFS available to the nodes in the Sahara cluster.